malika65/Android-App-FitYou/README.md

 # Android-App-FitYou
-## THis app can help you to do exercises and know how much calories have you burned .
+## This app can help you to do exercises and know how much calories have you burned .
 You can manitor you weight.

 ## Login and Registration page .
 Use Firebase to store the data
 <img src="https://i.imgur.com/IzuWj2l.jpg" alt="alt text" width="200" height="320">